iwashun22/crud-operator/README.md

    - **`false`**
       - Every string will matched both of upper-case and lower-case.
       - Can `update`, `delete` by any required properties.

+   > **NOTE**

+   When you are using non-strictMode, the string of id won't match in both upper-case and lower-case.
+Although the id needs to be exact same, it can match number and string.

+   ex. {id: 123} === {id: '123'}

 - ### **defaultData**